-Multiple societal benefits underlie U.S. Department of Energy (DOE) research efforts to support a viable and sustainable domestic nonfood lignocellulosic plant biomass biofuel and bioproducts industry.
-These benefits include ensuring future energy security, lowering greenhouse gases to mitigate climate impacts, diversifying the range of available biobased products, producing fewer toxic chemicals and byproducts, creating jobs in rural areas, and improving the trade balance.
+Multiple societal benefits underlie U.S. Department of Energy (DOE) research efforts to support a viable and sustainable domestic biofuels and bioproducts industry derived from nonfood lignocellulosic plant biomass.
+More specifically, these benefits include ensuring future energy security, lowering greenhouse gases to mitigate climate impacts, expanding the diversity and range of available biobased products, producing fewer toxic chemicals and waste products, creating jobs in rural areas, and improving the trade balance.

-The resistance of lignocellulose to degradation (called recalcitrance) and lack of efficient methods to convert it to useful products are major impediments to the cost-effective production of fuels and chemicals from plant biomass.
-Innovation stemming from advanced biotechnology-based research is key to accelerating needed improvements in the sustainable production of lignocellulosic biomass, its deconstruction into sugars and lignin byproducts, and conversion to biofuels beyond ethanol (i.e., advanced biofuels) and bioproducts.
+Lignocellulose is the most abundant biological material on Earth.
+Most often contained in plant cell walls, it is made up of long, tightly bound chains of sugars (polysaccharides) that can be converted into biofuels and bioproducts by microbes.
+However, cellulose in cell walls is resistant to degradation because it is embedded within a matrix of other polymers including hemicellulose and lignin.
+This resistance or recalcitrance along with a lack of efficient methods to convert lignocellulose to useful products are major impediments to the cost-effective production of biofuels and bioproducts from plant biomass.
+Innovation stemming from research based on advanced biotechnology is key to accelerating needed improvements in the sustainable production of lignocellulosic biomass, its deconstruction into sugars and lignin, and conversion.

-In all, these three BRCs produced 2,696 peer-reviewed publications, 619 invention disclosures, 397 patent applications, 199 licenses or options, 101 patents, and 14 company startups (see figure, DOE BRCs, Progress Through the First 10 Years).
+In all, these three BRCs produced 2,696 peer-reviewed publications, 619 invention disclosures, 397 patent applications, 199 licenses or options, 101 patents, and 14 company startups.
 Through this work, they transferred substantial insight and expertise to industry through cooperation with both large and small companies.